Gerald-Star/Deploy-Amazon-Virtual-Private-Cloud/README.md

 Custom
 Paste the web server security group ID that you copied to your text editor.

-At the bottom of the screen,choose Create security group.
+At the bottom of the screen, choose Create Security Group.

 This allows your web server to communicate with the database.